MecuryCrow/WebEMT/README.md

 - **Privacy**: This tool captures all web traffic through the proxy; use responsibly
 - **Windows Only**: Event log monitoring requires Windows OS

-## 🤝 Contributing

-Contributions are welcome!
-Areas for improvement:
-- Support for additional event sources
-- Enhanced filtering algorithms
-- Real-time threat intelligence integration
-- Cross-platform event monitoring

 ## 📄 License

 This project is available for educational and research purposes.

 ## ⚠️ Disclaimer

-This tool is for authorized security monitoring and research purposes only.
+This tool is for made for research purposes only.
 Always ensure you have proper authorization before capturing network traffic.